usethesource/rascal-website/courses/WhyRascal/UseCases/DomainSpecificLanguages/DomainSpecificLanguages.md

 #### Constructing an IDE

 * For Eclipse Rascal offers plugin generation via the `util::IDE` module.
 You can register the language and the respective analysis, compilation and visualization functions with a single function call.
 The standard library module `util::IDEServices` allows for calling into features of the IDE (such as starting an editor or applying a refactoring).
-* For VScode an interface with similar features and abstraction level is offered in `util::LanguageServer`, but geared towards the _Language Service Protocol_.
+* For VS Code an interface with similar features and abstraction level is offered in `util::LanguageServer`, but geared towards the _Language Service Protocol_.